4m-association/4m-association/content/articles/conference/WCMNM2022.md

 <img src="/images/leuven-pic2.jpg" width="100%">

-Due to the ongoing <strong>Covid-19</strong> pandemic the format of the conference will be announced in due course.
+The conference will be organized fully in-person.
+However, the organizing committee may decide to modify the format if the ongoing Covid-19 pandemic requires it.
+Changes, if any will be announced in due course.

 ##  Congress Chair